 Quality indicators/criteria 1 - 5 1.1 Academ ic oversight of the programme design is ensured.
-5 1.2 informat de and / or the regulations for quality assurance provide the adequate ion and data for the support and management of the programme of study e years of study.
-5 1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ourly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 5 1.3.2 The programme webpage information and material NA 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training NA 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 5 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 5 1.4 which th wledge (theoretical and/or factual) gained is of the appropriate level to ne programme of study corresponds to, according to the European ations Framework (EQF).
-5 1.5 The skills (cognitive and practical) obtained are of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
-1.6 and skill which the consibility and autonomy (the ability of the learner to apply knowledge is autonomously and with responsibility) are of the appropriate level to the programme of study corresponds to, according to the European ations Framework (EQF).
-5 1.7 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
+3 1.2 The guide and / or the regulations for quality assurance provide the adequate information and data for the support and management of the programme of study for all the years of study.
+1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ourly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 5 1.3.2 The programme webpage information and material 4 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 4 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 4 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 4 1.4 The knowledge (theoretical and/or factual) gained is of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
+1.5 The skills (cognitive and practical) obtained are of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
+1.6 The responsibility and autonomy (the ability of the learner to apply knowledge 1.7 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
 5